uwcnc/cnc_github_tutorial/README.md

 You have now successfully cloned a repo!

 ## 2. Creating a new local branch
-One general convention is to keep the `main` branch tracking `origin/main`, and perform any development on a different branch To do this, run:
+One general convention is to keep your local `main` branch tracking the `main` in the remote, and perform any development on a different branch
+To do this, run:
 ```
 git checkout -b <SOME_BRANCH_NAME>